 “We don’t have enough apples,” Tom said, looking up at her.
 “And mom said it’s too much work anyway.”

-“That’s true,” Grandma agreed stroking her chin.
+“That’s true,” Grandma agreed, stroking her chin.
 “But cakes are not too troublesome.
 How about chocolate cake?”

 “We’re fresh out of chocolate, and no cheese either, because I know that’s what you’re thinking,” Alan added with slight disappointment.

-"Well that leaves us in a bit of a pickle,” grandma replied.
+"Well that leaves us in a bit of a pickle,” Grandma replied.

 “Eww… no pickles, and no onions please," Anne said, with a look of disgust on her face.

-“No, no," grandma said chuckling to herself. "if you say, ‘you are in a pickle,’ that means that you been put in a difficult position.”
+“No, no," Grandma said, chuckling to herself.
+"If you say, ‘you are in a pickle,’ that means that you been put in a difficult position.”

-“Oh, yeah, we're in a bit of a pickle,” Tom agreed while nodding his head.
+“Oh, yeah, we're in a bit of a pickle.”
+Tom nodded his head.
 “Also, we don't have a lot of ingredients.”

 “Yeah, we've only got butter, eggs, flour, and sugar,” Anne said in dismay.
 “Every recipe in the book calls for more ingredients."